c4pt000/radiocoin/README.md

 killall radiocoind
-radiocoind -daemon -reindex   or radiocoin-qt -reindex & radiocoin-cli getinfo
+radiocoind -daemon -reindex   or radiocoin-qt -reindex & radiocoin-cli getinfo radiocoin-cli generate 1                 # to generate 1 block

+to generate directly to a remote or local address (when confirmed by other blocks it is available after 30 mined blocks) radiocoin-cli generatetoaddress 1 "to an address"
 ```

 # RADIOACTIVE!!   ** STILL A WIP (android app / ios soon)